moderntribe/square-one/docs/theme/components/image.md

 </div>
 ```

-And the panel controller using the image within the card component.
+And CardGrid the panel controller using the image component within the card component.

 ```php
 namespace Tribe\Project\Templates\Content\Panels;